browserengineering/book/book/chrome.md

 [^chrome]: Yep, that predates and inspired the name of Google's Chrome
     browser.

-So let's add some code to draw a set of tabs at the top of the browser window (and let's keep it simple, because this is going to require some tedious and mildly tricky geometry).
-Let's have each tab be 80 pixels wide and 40 pixels tall.
-We'll label each tab something like "Tab 4" so we don't have to deal with long tab titles overlapping.
-And let's leave 40 pixels on the left for a button that adds a new tab.
+Since we're interested in multiple tabs, let's add some code to draw a set of tabs at the top of the browser window---and let's keep it simple, because this is going to require some tedious and mildly tricky geometry.

 We'll draw the tabs in the `draw` method, after the page contents are
 drawn: